piyp791/Udacity-SDCNDP-Lane-Finding/preject_writeup.md

 # **Finding Lane Lines on the Road**

 Lane detection is one of the most important aspects of autonomous navigation.
-It is the first step in enabling the vehicle to visualize and then make sense or its environment.
+It is the first step in enabling the vehicle to visualize and then make sense of its environment.

-The goals for this project was to create a pipeline that finds lane lines on the road.
+The goals of this project was to create a pipeline that finds lane lines on the road.

 [//]: # (Image References)